 Currently, the road is still scheduled to be closed at 10 p.m. tonight, June 30.
 It will reopen 7 a.m.
 Saturday, July 1.
 Regularly scheduled closures will resume 7 a.m.
 Wednesday, July 5.

 If you’re looking for ways to enjoy a Yellowstone Fourth, we have a few suggestions:

 1. Take the Firehole Lake Drive

 Firehole Lake Drive, just north of Midway Geyser Basin, is really the only area of Yellowstone where you can see geysers from your car.
-And we mean really see, not just glimpse out the window as you speed by.
+And we mean really see, not just glimpse out the window as you drive by.
 From long-heralded majesties like Great Fountain Geyser and White Dome Geyser to quiet surprises like Firehole Spring and Pink Cone Geyser, Firehole has something for everyone.
 And while you can just drive through, there are portions where you can get out and get a closer view of features from the boardwalk.

 2. Visit Fountain Paint Pots

 Located quite close to Firehole Lake Drive, Fountain Paint Pots is one of our favorite basins.
 Comparatively small, it nonetheless packs a punch.
 Take, for instance, the titular feature, the Paint Pots, a veritable cauldron of churning, pink-white mud, or nearby Red Spouter.
 Fountain Paint Pots is also home to one of our favorite geysers, Clepsydra, which is Greek for “water clock.”
 Fair warning: it gets pretty congested by mid- to late morning, although the crowds generally cool down around evening time.